amshew/ag_water_delta/README.md

 # ag_water_delta

 This initial repo hosts code for the Arkansas Groundwater Initiative project.
-We're mapping groundwater and estimating models to investigate the impacts of conservation.
+We're mapping groundwater and estimating models to investigate the impacts of conservation practices.

 ######***Data download and wrangling

-######**Weather related data dependen on Prism.
+######**Weather related data dependend on Prism.
 #* Prism_data_county
 This code downloads the weather information (precipitation, minimum and maximum temperature) from PRISM and extract information for counties in the AR Delta.
 Line 186-199 obtains the centroid for AR Delta.